Bad news: You can't write off home improvements.

 When you sell your house, the term "tax basis" refers to the profit you make.
-And the idea is that any improvements you make to the house while you own it reduces the profit, which leaves you less money on which to be taxed (because yes, you certainly are taxed on the profit you make from selling a home).
-So if you buy a home for $100,000 and make $50,000 in improvements, your tax basis is now $150,000.
-Sell the home for $200,000, and you're paying taxes on the profit of $50,000 — not $100,000 [source: Fishman].
+And the idea is that any improvements you make to the house while you own it reduces the profit, which leaves you less money on which to be taxed.
+Note that if the home is your primary residence and you've lived there for more than a year, you only get taxed on the profit you make from selling a home if your gain is over $250,000 for a single person or $500,000 for a married couple filing jointly [source: IRS].

 Another home improvement that might deserve quotation marks around "home": any improvements you make to the home office.
 Much like the business expense deductions you can make for any improvements to the property you own or rent, the home office is considered a space where any improvements or repairs are subject to deductions.

 But let's be cautious.
 Remember that you can't just claim any old space as your home office; you have to meet some strict requirements from the IRS (i.e., it can't be a space the rest of the family uses recreationally).
-The improvements to a home office space are completely deductible, so long as you're meeting all the home office guidelines.
+The improvements to a home office space are completely deductible, so long as 100 percent of that space is used exclusively as an office.
 Just remember that you'll probably have to depreciate them as well, unless they're repairs.

 And here's an extra bonus.
 Say you add an air conditioner or new water tank to the home.
 If you use 15 percent of your home for office space, you can depreciate 15 percent of the cost [source: Fishman].